MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/t-sql.md

 Kusto can interpret and run T-SQL queries with some language limitations.

 > [!NOTE]
-> Azure Data Explorer doesn't support DDL commands.
+> Kusto doesn't support DDL commands.
 Only T-SQL `select` statements are supported.
 > For more information about the main differences with regards to T-SQL,
 > see [SQL known issues](./sqlknownissues.md).